omarabdelghany2/python_whatsappkit/README.md

 ## Python Whatsappkit 💡

 ### What does this script do ? 🧰
-sending messages for many people with to their numbers from whatsapp account that are been extracted from excel sheet.
+automating sending messages for many people to their numbers from whatsapp web that are been extracted from excel sheet.

 ### Setup (Required to Run) 🔩 ⚙️
-- pip install PyAutoGUI
-- pip install pywhatkit
+- pip install pipenv

 ### Prepare ✍🏼
-Just add the excel file in the same folder of the release file and you need to name the excel sheet by (ayman_data.xlxs)
+- pipenv install --ignore-pipfile
+- add excelsheet to data folder
-- python main.py
+- pipenv run python main.py

 ### PS 🗒
 Make sure that you are connected to a stable internet and you will use it the best way